ctp-eos/ctp-sci/CTP Energy: The Final Solution for Fundamental Science.md

 Conscious Translational Physics begins with a bold yet necessary premise: that the ultimate substrate of reality is not matter or energy as traditionally defined, but an immaterial, topologically structured information field known as the C-domain.

 This domain is nonphysical, nonlocal, and ontologically prior to spacetime.
 It encodes all potential for emergence.
-Its foundational unit is not a fermion or boson, but a coherent energetic singularity—a C-Energy unit or "spiritual atom."
+Its foundational unit is not a fermion or boson, but a coherent energetic singularity—a C-Energy unit or "spiritual atom."; thus the non-physical C-energy would be/is the *(true)* **God-particle** and NOT the Higgs Boson.

 These C-atoms are indivisible topological coherence seeds—self-referential energetic entities that structure the emergence of phase-space geometries, quantum behaviors, and observable fields.